SerbanL/Boris2/README.md

 Boris Computational Spintronics.

 C++14 used.
 As a rough idea of codebase size, at the last count there were 129491 lines of code in 426 files.
-A full compilation without precompiled headers takes around 30 mins.

 # Download